-In theory, isolating languages appear to be the simplest of the three: words can be placed next to each other in their dictionary forms.
-Agglutinative languages, on the other hand, require that we "glue" a suffix to the dictionary form of a word when making sentences.
-(The term comes from
+In theory, the first seems to be the simplest of the three: the words can be placed next to each other in their dictionary forms.
+If some "gluing" is necessary when joining the sentence elements together, we need to "agglutinate" a suffix to the dictionary form.
+(The term comes from the Latin word gluten [glue].)
+And finally, there are languages where the proper word form has to be inflected (or "bent"); these are the inflecting languages.

-^{23.} Isolating languages are also known as "analytic languages" and inflecting languages as "fusional languages."
+25. Isolating languages are also known as "analytic languages" and inflecting languages as "fusional languages."

 According to historical linguists, articulated speech was born 100,000 years ago.
 The number of its users has multiplied to several billions since.
 It would be a miracle if the above three language types were still sharply distinct.
-English was once an agglutinative language; in its present state it is closer to the typically isolating Chinese than the Indo-European languages with which it is usually classified.
+English once was an agglutinative language; in its present state it is closer to the typically isolating Chinese than the Indo-European languages with which it is usually classified.
 Indeed, Frederick Bodmer, the great philologist, has noted that the English of Alfred the Great (871-901) was a typically inflecting language, and that Anglo-American is predominantly isolating.

-I don't know how a foreign student of Hungarian relates to this question but the word átengedhetnélek is certainly easier for us than its (longer) equivalent in other languages (e.g., "I could let you go through" [English], ich könnte dich durchgehen lassen [German], or я мог бы пропустить тебя [ya mog by propustit' tebya] [Russian]).
+I don't know how a foreign student of Hungarian relates to this question but the word átengedhetnélek (meaning "I could let you go through") is certainly easier for us than the forms used in other languages, consisting of five or six units, like its English translation (above), ich könnte dich durchgehen lassen in German, or я мог бы пропустить тебя (уа тод by propustit tebya) in Russian.

-An advantage of Finno-Ugric (or rather, Uralic) languages is that they don't have the concept of grammatical gender.
-This is in marked contrast to Semitic languages, which show different forms depending on the genus even when trotting out numbers.
+An advantage of Finno-Ugric (or rather, Uralic) languages is that they don't have the concept of grammatical gender, in marked contrast to Semitic languages, which show different forms depending on the genus even when trotting out numbers.
 In Hebrew, if you are compelled to use the form "not knowing sth" (alas, how often it happens!), in the case of the classic negative particle, en, you have to choose the right form out of 10 (!) options, depending on gender and number.
 The healthy linguistic instinct has even changed it for the gentler negative particle lo in everyday speech.

 Fewer lasts are necessary in some languages.
-In English, one can form the plural of nouns by adding a single -s (apart from a minimal number of exceptions).
+In English, one can form the plural of nouns by adding a single s (apart from a minimal number of exceptions).
 Conjugations use this -s as well, in the third person singular in the present tense.
 However, the lack of suffixes makes the word order stricter.
-If we were to translate $Túrót \ eszik \ a \ cigány^{24}$ into English, the result could easily be "The cheese is eating the gypsy."
+If we were to translate Túrót eszik a cigány into English, the result could easily be "The cheese is eating the gypsy."

 German grammar is difficult.
 As opposed to the single declension last in English, Előd Halász's dictionary has no choice but to list 49 (!) different forms.
-German verbs have numerous prefixes, just as Hungarian verbs do.
-However, both languages are a bit fraudulent, so to speak.
-For example, although the prefix ver- seems to be as innocent as the Hungarian el- or meg-,25 it is not: meiden and vermeiden both mean "to avoid,"26 yet kaufen and verkaufen mean "to buy" and "to sell;" lernen and verlernen mean "to study" and "to forget;" and sagen and versagen mean "to say" and "to fail."
-And let's be careful with sprechen, too, so that it doesn't become a Versprecher (a slip of the tongue)!
+The world of its verbs is made more colorful by its numerous prefixes.
+The same is true for Hungarian.
+However, both languages are of a fraudulent nature.
+The prefix ver- seems to be as innocent as the Hungarian el- or meg-.
+Although meiden and vermeiden both mean "to avoid," kaufen is "to buy" and verkaufen is "to sell"; lernen is "to study" and verlernen is "to forget"; sagen is "to say" and versagen is "to fail."
+And let's be careful with the verb sprechen, too, so it shouldn't become a Versprecher (a slip of the tongue)!